 In this case, the board or committee has not been commissioned to conduct the search, but also to extend an offer.
 In this model, the congregation may be informed of developments, but it doesn’t have a say in them.

 What role do surveys and congregational meetings play?
-Sometimes those who make decisions for a church, like a board or committee, will solicit information from the congregation.
+Sometimes those who make decisions for a church, like a board or a committee, will solicit information from the congregation.

 Two common ways to do this are passing our paper or electronic (email) surveys or calling in-person meetings to gather views, opinions, and advice from church members.
+(Also see What Bible Translation Do Non-Denominational Churches Use?)

 What is an example survey question?
 “Would you prefer a younger pastor who the church can help groom for its ministry vision or a more experienced pastor who will groom the church for his ministry vision?”